intrinio/java-sdk/docs/Fundamental.md

 **updatedDate** | [**OffsetDateTime**](OffsetDateTime.md) | The date and time when the fundamental was last updated &nbsp;
 **firstCalculable** | [**OffsetDateTime**](OffsetDateTime.md) | The date and time when the fundamental was first calculable &nbsp;
 **earningsDisclosedAt** | [**OffsetDateTime**](OffsetDateTime.md) | The date and time when the earnings information was first disclosed via 8-K filing &nbsp;
+**standardizedSignature** | String | A hash signature for standardized financials.
+This value is used to identify when standardized financials have changed between updates. &nbsp;
+**reportedSignature** | String | A hash signature for reported financials.
+This value is used to identify when reported financials have changed between updates. &nbsp;
 **company** | [**CompanySummary**](CompanySummary.md) | The Company that the Fundamental was belongs to &nbsp;

 [//]: # (END_DEFINITION)